• Skip to primary navigation

 7. KKB to Launch “Beautification Mobs”

 Keep Knoxville Beautiful — the nonprofit organization that leads the charge against litter in our community — has come up with a new way to deal with littered and unsightly high-visibility roadside locations Inspired by the flash mob and cash mob method of calls to action, KKB will bring Beautification Mobs to life this spring with the help of Carex Design Group and volunteers throughout the area.
 The KKB Beautification mobs will identify and beautify public locations throughout the Knoxville area with trash cleanup, landscaping, and routine maintenance, focusing on highly visible locations in the City and County.
 KKB invites the community to nominate locations for KKB’s Beautification Mob and to participate as a volunteer.
-Criteria for nomination and selection will include: ** unsightly vegetated spaces ** high visibility / high profile locations ** space limited in area (no more than 500 sf) ** suited to low-profile landscaping options ** owner(s) amenable to access ** volunteers willing to adopt, beautify and maintain Anyone may nominate a location by sending an email stating the details of the proposed location to KKB Executive Director Allison Teeters at info@keepknoxvillebeautiful.
+Criteria for nomination and selection will include: ** unsightly vegetated spaces ** high visibility / high profile locations ** space limited in area (no more than 500 sf) ** suited to low-profile landscaping options ** owner(s) amenable to access ** volunteers willing to adopt, beautify and maintain Anyone may nominate a location by sending an email stating the details of the proposed location to KKB Executive Director Allison Teeters at info@keepknoxvillebeautiful.org.
+Or call KKB at 521-6957 if you do not use email.
+Suggested locations for Beautification Mob attention will be screened and locations selected by the KKB Board of Directors and staff.
+Send in your suggestions and look out for updates atwww.keepknoxvillebeautiful.org.

 8. KAT to Consider Options on Routes 10 and 90